Note: Updated Sep 16, 2020

 For an employee who is unable to work because of a need to care for a child whose school or child-care facility is closed or whose child care provider is unavailable due to the Coronavirus(In addition to the sick leave above)

-Employers may receive refundable child care leave credit equal to two-thirds of the employee's regular pay, up to $200 per day or $10,000 total.
-Up to 10 weeks of qualifying leave can be counted towards the child-care leave credit
+First 10 days are unpaid.
+After that, the employee will receive equal to two-thirds of the employee's regular pay, up to $200 per day or $10,000 total.

-An additional tax credit determined based on costs to maintain health insurance coverage for the eligible employee during the leave period.
+The employer will receive the above amount as credits and additional credit to cover the medicare taxes.
+An additional tax credit is also avaiable to maintain health insurance coverage for the eligible employee during the leave period.

 Employers may claim the credit by filing their quarterly federal employment tax returns·